 Land’s End – Pacific Ocean Side (Paraiso Escondido)

 This is the area that is the very tip of the Baja Peninsula facing southwest.
 Hotels on this side sit on the Pacific Ocean and unfortunately the currents and drop-off make the beaches unswimmable.
 Depending on the resort you may be able to walk to the marina or downtown area.
 This area has very quiet beaches and most people tend to stay at their resort pool.
 Each year between December and April you can watch whales from the beach around the Baja Peninsula.

 Map of Cabo San Lucas and Playa El Medano

 Cabo San Lucas together with San José del Cabo is known as Los Cabos – two very different cities.
 San José del Cabo is more like your traditional Mexican town known for it’s Thursday nights art gallery crawl.
 It’s held every Thursday evening from 5-9pm between the months of November and June.
 This event was established, promoted and organized by the Gallery District Association.
 More information.

 Food and Drinks in Los Cabos

 Cabo San Lucas and the Baja California Peninsula is full of great restaurants and bars.
-From local cheap eats at a streetside taco stands to the swankiest seaside restaurants like Sunset Monalisa, you’re sure to eat well.
+Whether you choose a delicious streetside taco stand or book a swankiest seaside restaurant, you’re sure to eat well in Los Cabos.